The Best First Foods for Babies 6 to 9 Months

 At 6 months, babies may be starting to chew.
 Though this skill won’t be mastered just yet, they are typically ready to get messy with some mushy, pureed eats—helping them learn about flavor and texture.
 At this age, the goal is not to satiate your baby with full meals of solid foods but rather to get your child curious and excited about their culinary options.

 Because babies are growing so fast, their needs for iron are high to prevent iron-deficiency and support their overall health.
-Offer your little one iron rich foods like—infant cereal (avoid rice cereal), well-cooked meat, poultry, mashed beans, and lentils.
+Offer your little one iron rich foods like—infant cereal (read up on why you may want to skip rice cereal), well-cooked meat, poultry, mashed beans, and lentils.
 To keep your baby safe from choking, avoid adding solids like cereal to baby bottles.

 Here are some great first foods for Baby to try:

-- Mixing infant oat, grain, or barley cereals with breastmilk or formula and spoon-feeding your baby (avoid rice cereal, as it might contain arsenic).
+- Infant oat, grain, or barley cereals mixed with breastmilk or formula and spoon-fed to your baby

 Best Baby Foods at 7 Months

 By 7 months old, your baby will probably be eating more solids but not enough to replace breastmilk or formula as their primary source of food.
 The goal for this month is to keep introducing solid foods to your baby.
-What's fun is by 7 months, it is safe to begin mixing flavors.
+What's fun is by 7 months, you can get more creative with mixing flavors and adding textures.

 Here are a few nutritious and delicious food combos to try with your baby: